BB 12: Surbhi Rana Calls Romil Chaudhary A Compulsive Liar & Dual Faced, & Sreesanth Arrogant!

 Surbhi Describes The Contestants

-Regarding her bond with Romil, she said that initially they gelled a lot, but later due to compatibility issues clashes happened and their equation turned bitter.
+Regarding her bond with Romil, she said that initially they gelled a lot, but later due to compatibility issues clashes occurred and their equation turned bitter.
 She feels Romil is a compulsive liar and dual faced, Deepak is manipulative and Sreesanth is arrogant.
 She further added that she will stay in touch with KV.

 Most Read: SHOCKING!
 Acid Attack Was Planned On Danish Zehen?
 After His Funeral 'Maulvis' Said He Was Punished!